 - 1/8″ gold ribbon

-How to Make a Crackle Paint Finish
+How to Crackle Paint with Glue

 Paint your surface with the base color that will be showing through the crackle (gold metallic in this case).
 Let dry completely.